Certain soaps and skin care products can worsen eczema. Soaps free of fragrances, dyes, and allergens are best for people with eczema.

 They can do this by performing a patch test at home.

 To complete a patch test, a person applies a small amount of the soap to their wrist, cleans and dries the area, then covers it with a wrap or bandage.
-They should not wash the area for 48 hours but monitor it for signs of an allergic reaction, such as redness, itchiness, or rash.
+It is important that they do not wash the area for 48 hours but monitor it for symptoms of an allergic reaction, such as discoloration, itchiness, or rash.

-If a reaction occurs, the individual should remove the bandage and wash the area thoroughly.
+If a reaction occurs, it is advisable for the individual to remove the bandage and wash the area thoroughly.

 They can also use an over-the-counter (OTC) cream that contains hydrocortisone or a soothing lotion such as calamine lotion.
 An OTC antihistamine may also reduce itchiness.